Contractible subshifts: Introduction

 Contractibility and FEP are incomparable properties, and we do not know a natural common generalization, but there are many connections.
 In particular in Theorem~\ref{thm:FEPDPP}, we prove the analog of Theorem~\ref{thm:DPP} for FEP subshifts, with essentially the same proof.

-Another class of subshifts, partially motivated by similar concerns as our notion, called subshifts with the map extension property, was recently introduced by Meyerovitch in \cite{Me23}.
-A variant of Theorem~\ref{thm:OntoContractibleResult} is proved there as well.
+Another class of subshifts, partially motivated by similar concerns as our notion, called subshifts with the map extension property, was recently -- and indeed essentially simultaneously -- introduced by Meyerovitch in \cite{Me23}.
+At least on abelian groups, these properties are equivalent, except that the definition of Meyerovitch forces commutativity:

-Our property is weaker than that of Meyerovitch.
-Specifically, the definition of the map extension property in \cite{Me23}, which we recall in Section~\ref{sec:MEP}, consists of two somewhat orthogonal items.
-The first item is related to retracts/gluing, and the second to periodic points.
-We have nothing to say about periodic points, but the first item indeed directly corresponds to our class: